John Bevan Ford: Career

 He moved to Palmerston North and taught at Massey University, first in the University Extension Department on the adult education art courses.
-In 1984 he took a position in Māori studies developing Māori art papers and establishing the University’s Māori visual arts programme.
+In 1984 he took a lecturer position in Māori studies.
+He developed two Māori art papers, one on 'traditional' Māori art and the other on 'contemporary' Māori art.
+From these papers his successor Bob Jahnke established the Massey University's Māori visual arts programme Toioho ki Āpiti, the first indigenous four-year fine arts degree programme anywhere in the world.

 In 1988 Ford retired from teaching and academia to focus on his art.

 Ford presented his work at the Metropolitan Museum of Art, New York through a series of lectures in 1990 (he was the first New Zealand artist to do so).

 Art

 Ford is mostly known for his ink drawings of landscape and kahu (cloak - traditional Māori weaving).
-His paintings have been seen world wide appearing in more than 20 solo exhibitions.
+His paintings have been seen worldwide appearing in more than 20 solo exhibitions.
 His paintings reference the Māori art forms of kōwhaiwhai (which are rafter paintings of a wharenui / Māori meeting house) and whakairo (Māori carving patterns).
 Notable elements in his work are cloaks floating above significant landforms and pacific rim works where symbols from indigenous pacific rim countries are laid out against outlines of the land.
 His use and research of kōwhaiwhai puts him alongside other contemporary Māori artists who also explored kōwhaiwhai in their art including Paratene Matchitt, John Hovell and Sandy Adsett.
 Pine Taiapa was someone who taught Ford in this area.
 Cloaks are used by Ford in many of his artworks.
 This represents, 'ancestral lineage as well as sacred, collective and personal history...'.

 Notable carvings by Ford are the Gateway at Ōwae Marae, Waitara and the Meeting House, Te Aroha o Aohanga in Wairarapa.

 Ford designed a logo and artwork that was incorporated into the Palmerston North City Library.

 In the Raglan exhibition catalogue of Māori Artists of the South Pacific (1984) Ford said: "Even when not used directly, the proven symbols of the past provide models by which new symbols may be judged."

 His work is featured in the collections of: